SCiarella/FantaLega_Serie_AI/README.md

 * **Evaluation** of all the players
 * **Auction** strategy

-All the data and results are based on *Lega Serie A*, but you are invited to modify the framework in order to accommodate your favorite international league.
+All the current data and results are based on *Lega Serie A*, but you are invited to modify the framework in order to accommodate your favorite international league.
 Let's discuss step by step Fanta-AI using as example the Serie A stagione 22/23, and good luck with your next season!